ReubenDsouza/miniproject/Readme.txt

-this is a mini project on 2048 of CTE-Python
+this is a mini project on game Snake of CTE-Python